Wheathampstead Heritage: Virtual Museum Exhibit

 Main Description: Click to expand/contract

 There has been a mansion on this site since 1279 with the current one being built in 1760.
 It has been home to two Prime Ministers – Lord Melbourn and Lord Palmerston.
-The Prince Regent, later George IV and Queen Victoria were frequent visitors.
+The Prince Regent, later George IV, and Queen Victoria were frequent visitors.
 Lady Caroline Lamb introduced the waltz to England and Baroness Thatcher wrote her memoirs here.

-The bridge over the River Lea was built 1772-4 by James Paine in Portland Stone and gives a magnificent view of the house and lake.
+The bridge over the River Lea was built in 1772-4 by James Paine in Portland Stone and gives a magnificent view of the house and lake.
 Many species of duck live on and near the lake, including pochard and great crested grebe.
 You may see grey wagtails flitting about by the weir looking for food.
 They are usually found near fast flowing water and, despite their name, are a rather vivid yellow.

 For more details on Brocket Hall click here.

 For more information on Grey Wagtails click here.

 If you need to add in depth details - use this field

 Additional Files: Click to expand/contract

 There are currently no additional files associated with this site